Anil5520/take_advise/README.md

 ### `Details`
 I've made get requests to Advice Slip JSON API.(https://api.adviceslip.com/).
 This is the API which gives us random advises.

-I've used used 'Brawler' font from Google font to show it better. you can visit here for font.(https://fonts.google.com/specimen/Brawler?query=Brawler)
+I've used used 'Brawler' font from Google font to make it better. you can visit here for font.(https://fonts.google.com/specimen/Brawler?query=Brawler)

 ### `website`